2126 West Lake Shore Drive, Wilmington

 This property, formerly the site of the Adrian B. Rhodes Armed Forces Reserve Center, was closed by the federal government in 2006 and mandated to be used for homeless services.
 In 2008 Lakeside Partners was awarded the project and the property was deeded from the City to Lakeside.

-In addition to the 40 one-bedroom units there is a common areas for group activities and on-site case management and supportive services (transportation, counseling, etc.) provided by Good Shepherd Center staff.
+In addition to the 40 one-bedroom units there are common areas for group activities and on-site case management and supportive services (transportation, counseling, etc.) provided by Good Shepherd Center staff.

-Lakeside Partners of Wilmington is nearing the end of a capital campaign with just $34,450 needed (as of 8/18/17) to complete this important project.
+Lakeside Partners of Wilmington is currently fundraising to furnish the Phase 2 portion of SECU Lakeside Reserve.
 Your tax-deductible gift to Lakeside Partners of Wilmington provides a SOLUTION to homelessness in our community with lasting, measurable results.